jpacerqueira-zz/spark-on-kubernetes/README.md

     i.  https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster

+   Next To\Do : adapted benchmark to EKS AKS with an dedicated sa3 S3 access layer for spark-executors/pods for filesystem.
+At the moment works in Spark with K8S filesystem

    Aditional Notes :  checkout branch execution_with_datapoints for data executions

    Aditional literature : Apache Spark in Kubernetes with Fast S3 access layer s3a : https://towardsdatascience.com/apache-spark-with-kubernetes-and-fast-s3-access-27e64eb14e0f